LGmatrix13/hypur/docs/grain/creating-a-grain.md

   }
 }

-Grain.mount("button-grain", ButtonGrain);
+Grain.mount("clicker-button", ButtonGrain);
 ```

-In the console you should now see "I was clicked!" when you click `button-grain`!
+In the console you should now see "I was clicked!" when you click `clicker-button`!